saltstack/salt-enhancement-proposals/0016-delayed-state-rendering.md

 ### General flow

-On initial render of a state or set of states (`state.apply` or `state.highstate`), all `delayed_block`s must be scanned for.
-Their contents should be removed as-is, and stored for later rendering.
+On initial render of a state or set of states (`state.apply` or `state.highstate`), all `#!delayed_block`s must be scanned for prior to the actual render with renderers like Jinja and Mako.
+When found, the `delayed_block`s' contents should be removed as-is, and stored for later rendering.
 At this step it doesn't matter at all what the contents are, be it a simple state, complex jinja, a nested `delayed_block`, or even unrenderable Jinja or Yaml.
 The initial render will execute until the minion hits a `delay_render` callback requisite.
 When that happens, the minion pauses it's chain of state executions and calls back to the master for further instructions.
 This callback should contain its parent's job id.
 E.g. if a highstate contains callbacks, that highstate's jid would be returned in the callback.
 That way the master has enough information to proceed.

-The master then renders the block (or sls), and proceeds to execute what it says.
+The master then renders the block or sls (again starting with a scan for `#!delayed_block`s), and proceeds to execute what it says.
 This could nest deeper by using the same process as above.
 Once the minion completes this set of execution, it can proceed to the next step in the original order of state execution.

-If there are no callbacks looking for a particular `delayed_block` or `delayed_sls`, it will be discarded at ultimate end of the original job.
+If there are no callbacks looking for a particular `delayed_block`, it's stored contents will be discarded at the ultimate end of the original job.
+Similarly, an unused `delayed_sls` will simply remain unused.

 Orchestration can use delayed rendering in a similar way.
 Though orchestration execution happens on the master, it may still be valuable to delay rendering before continuing to execute certain dependent functions.

 ### User Interface

 It's best that states that came from a delayed render should be slightly indented in the normal output in the terminal when you run, for example, a highstate.
-This is to help identify visually that this happened, and because the delayed renders scope is different, meaning that state names could be repeated.
+This is to help identify visually delayed states, and because the delayed render's scope is different, meaning that state names could be repeated.
 This will help keep things clear to the user.

 This is confounded if there is significant nesting.
 I'm unsure how this would be best displayed.

 ### Delayed Blocks

-Custom `delayed_block` tags draw their inspiration traditional Jinja `block` tags.
-As such, their use should be as similar as possible.
+Custom `delayed_block` hashbangs draw their inspiration from traditional Jinja `block` tags.
+As such, their use should feel very familiar, even though the hashbangs are not implemented with Jinja.
+Salt will find and cut and save enclosed data prior to and without using any other template renderer.

 #### End Tags

-You should also be able to [specify named block end-tags](https://jinja.palletsprojects.com/en/2.10.x/templates/#named-block-end-tags) like `{% end_delayed_block dependant_block_A %}`.
-Note the traditional end tag is `endblock`.
-Since `end_delayed_block` is three words long, the additional of underscores seems prudent for readability.
+You should also be able to specify named block end-tags, [similar to Jinja's](https://jinja.palletsprojects.com/en/2.10.x/templates/#named-block-end-tags) like `#!end_delayed_block dependant_block_A`.
+Similarly, if a `#!end_delayed_block` has a specified name, then it must match the corresponding, starting `#!delayed_block`'s name.
+This can serve both as an easy visual cue to the user, but also as a kind of enforcement of the block structure, as the user sees it.
+User mistakes will more easily occur if unnamed `#!end_delayed_block`s are used.

 #### Finding blocks

-Like traditional `block` tags, you can only reference a block within the same template, or in a Jinja included or extended template.
-A `delayed_block ` in another template will not be found or used unless that template is included or extended with Jinja.
+A `delayed_block ` in another template will not be found or used unless that template is included or extended with a template renderer.
+Order of operations is important.
+When a template's render indicates that another template should be used, that template must be read and first scanned for these hashbangs.

 #### Delayed Scope

-Like traditional `block` tags, [delayed_blocks may not access variables from outer scope](https://jinja.palletsprojects.com/en/2.10.x/templates/#block-nesting-and-scope), unless `scoped` is included in the `delayed_block` tag. *Unlike* traditional `block` tags, there is no functional `super()` call.
-When `scoped` is specified, the Jinja context of the calling state is added to the context of the `delayed_block`.
+Delayed blocks and sls files are inspired by traditional Jinja `block` tags, and share a concept of scope.
+Like traditional Jinja `block` tags, by default, [delayed_blocks may not access variables from outer scope](https://jinja.palletsprojects.com/en/2.10.x/templates/#block-nesting-and-scope), unless `scoped` is included in the `delayed_block` tag. *Unlike* traditional Jinja `block` tags, there is no functional `super()` call.
+When `scoped` is specified, the Jinja context of the calling state is added to the context of the `delayed_block` or `delayed_sls`.

-Other requisites cannot traverse the scopes.
+Other requisites cannot traverse these delayed scopes.
 No requisite from the outer scope can reference a state in the inner scope, and no state in the inner scope can reference a state in the outer scope.
 It is possible to fanagle a few exceptions to this, but it could greatly increase complexity.

-Because the YAML of the inner scope is isolated, the same state id can be reused.
+Because the YAML of the inner scope is isolated, the same state id can be reused in different scopes.
 Take the example in the [Repeated Renders](#repeated-renders) section as an example.
 In that example, each delayed render is rendered and executed in isolation, yet the state declaration is the same each time.
 There is no conflict because of the isolated YAML scopes.
-Each delayed render state can also still be uniquely identified by associating it with its parent state, that caused its render.
+Each delayed render state can also still be uniquely identified by associating it with its parent state (jid), that caused its render.

-These scoping rules apply equally to `delayed_sls` files, with the exception that `scoped` does not exist for `delayed_sls` files.

 Finally, delayed renders always have the return dict of the state that called it as `prev_ret`, accessible in it's Jinja context.